aprilxyc/coding-interview-practice/README.md

 - Be careful with Binary Trees: 1) they don't have to be balanced 2) You don't need a while loop to iterate through it if you already are already recursively going through the tree.
 For this particular question, I only need to check whether the root exists or not: [https://leetcode.com/problems/maximum-depth-of-binary-tree/]
 - in a Linked List question, be careful of your loop constraint i.e. while current.next is not None or while current is not None [in reversing a list, we only need to know about the current]
 - when asked to delete an entry from a linked list without the head, you CANNOT delete it.
 You can only copy the values from the next part of the linked list into where it is now (overwrite it)
+- use a lag variable if you have two pointers and need to replace or move something

 #### Struggles with Recursion
 (This chapter really helped) [https://nostarch.com/download/samples/TLAP_ch6.pdf]